yuhanliu-tech/aml_multiclassification/README.md

 - NOTEBOOK: **Printer GUI.ipynb** - (m2py script used to connect computer to printer)

+- DOCX: **Literature Review.doxc** - Summary and Notes of research publications with similar topics

 - TEXT FILE: **README.txt** - (raw notes)

 ## Notes and Updates